 - rash or red, warm, painful or swollen joints

 - lethargy, tiredness, weakness

 If these symptoms are not present, then the child should be brought to a chartered physiotherapist for thorough examination.
-We in Kilkenny Physio clinic believe that they are an indication that the child is not performing optimally.
+We believe that these pains are an indication that the child is not performing optimally.
 They may also indicate that the biomechanics, or tracking is off.

-In our clinic we will do a detailed biomechanical assessment of the child including
+In our clinic, we will do a detailed biomechanical assessment of the child.
+This will include;

 - An in depth history of their birth and early development

 - Gait assessment

 From this, we will determine what biomechanical deviations within the child, what activities or lack of, or what events in their early development may have predisposed to this.
 We will link our findings in a logical strategic manner to determine what caused what, and then we will work back to provide a comprehensive home exercise programme to address the problems.

 For example, if a child has flat feet, their calf muscle will have to overwork to align the foot in a functional position to walk and run.
 This overworking of the muscle may result in myofascial trigger points, and therefore cause pain in the muscle when the child goes to bed that night.
 There may also be a build up of chemicals in the muscles, the most commonly known of these is Lactic Acid.